 While at a march in DC, I ran into another girl with technicolored hair.
 Hers looked similar to mine, and it turns out we both used Shocking Blue!
 Apparently, the hair dye was just magical.

-I applied this dye immediately after the last photo in the last section.
-At the beginning it ended up looking just like the Shocking Blue, and I was disappointed, because I was looking forward to having bright purple hair.
+I applied the Ultra Violet immediately after the last photo in the last section.
+In the beginning, it ended up looking just like the Shocking Blue, and I was disappointed because I was looking forward to having bright purple hair.

 As I washed the color out over the next few weeks, the purple became more visible.
 It got to be such a pretty lavender tone, and my pinks started coming out again.